abstractiondev/AzureWebFarm/README.md

             <Copy SourceFiles="$(ProjectDir)..\$(WebProjectName)\App.config" DestinationFiles="$(ProjectDir)obj\$(Configuration)\$(WebProjectName)\bin\$(WebProjectName).dll.config" />
           </Target>

+9. Configure Remote Desktop for your web role and note down the credentials since this is what you need to use as your web deploy credentials
-9. Look in the packages/AzureWebFarm.X.X.X.X/tools/ExampleConfigs folder to see example values to put in the .csdef and .cscfg files for it to work.
-You will need to add proper values for the `Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString` and `DataConnectionString` settings, the certificate thumbprints and configure RDP (and note the RDP credentials since this is what you will use for msdeploy).
+10. Look in the packages/AzureWebFarm.X.X.X.X/tools/ExampleConfigs folder to see example values to put in the .csdef and .cscfg files for it to work.
+You will need to add proper values for the `Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString` and `DataConnectionString` settings, the certificate thumbprints and leave your RDP configuration.
-10. Look in the packages/AzureWebFarm.X.X.X.X/tools/AdminConsole folder to run the AdminConsole.exe console application to configure your web farm to add / edit / delete websites and bindings.
+11. Look in the packages/AzureWebFarm.X.X.X.X/tools/AdminConsole folder to run the AdminConsole.exe console application to configure your web farm to add / edit / delete websites and bindings.
-11. If you are migrating to AzureWebFarm from Accelerator for Azure Web Roles then you will need to transfer the data from the Bindings table to the BindingRow table and the WebSites table to the WebSiteRow table - this is a breaking change from Accelerator for Azure Web Roles, but should be the only one.
+12. If you are migrating to AzureWebFarm from Accelerator for Azure Web Roles then you will need to transfer the data from the Bindings table to the BindingRow table and the WebSites table to the WebSiteRow table - this is a breaking change from Accelerator for Azure Web Roles, but should be the only one.
-12. Use Visual Studio or MSBuild to publish the Cloud Project (this should generate `.cspkg` and `.cscfg` files at `bin\Release\app.publish\`)
+13. Use Visual Studio or MSBuild to create the Cloud Project package (this should generate `.cspkg` and `.cscfg` files at `bin\Release\app.publish\`)
-13. Double check that the App.config file gets correctly copied into the package (via the MSBuild snippet above) by opening the `.cspkg` file in a zip program, further opening the `.cssx` file in that zip file within the zip program and then checking that `approot/bin/WebProject.dll.config` (for the expected value of "WebProject") exists - if this isn't there then you will likely get a `System.IO.FileLoadException` when the role is started.
+14. Double check that the App.config file gets correctly copied into the package (via the MSBuild snippet above) by opening the `.cspkg` file in a zip program, further opening the `.cssx` file in that zip file within the zip program and then checking that `approot/bin/WebProject.dll.config` (for the expected value of "WebProject") exists - if this isn't there then you will likely get a `System.IO.FileLoadException` when the role is started.
-14. Deploy the .cspkg and .csdef files to a Hosted Service in Azure via the Portal or using the API
+15. Deploy the .cspkg and .csdef files to a Hosted Service in Azure via the Portal or using the API
+16. When your farm is deployed go to yourwebfarmhostedservicename.cloudapp.net/Probe.aspx and make sure it responds with a 200 with a blank page or a 503 with a "The service is unavailable." message.
+If you instead see a yellow ASP.NET error page then you need to find out why by looking at the Application event log by RDPing into the server or looking in the `WADWindowsEventLogsTable` table in your diagnostics storage account.

 If you get lost check out the `AzureWebFarm.Example.Web` and `AzureWebFarm.Example.Cloud` projects for guidance.